pledgcorporate/ecard-doc/docs/en/modules/woocommerce.md

   https://github.com/pledgcorporate/ecard-woocommerce/archive/master.zip

-* Prepare the archive
+Take the archive as is, then :
-  - Unzip the downloaded archive.
-  - Rename the directory to "woocommerce_pledg" (please do not use capital letters).
-  - Recompress the archive.

 - Add the module in WordPress
   - Go to module manager via the menu "Plugins > Add new" and click on "Load module".
   - Click on "Upload Plugin".
-  - Select the archive "woocommerce_pledg" in zip format and click on the "Install Now" button.
+  - Select the archive you just retrieved in zip format and click on the "Install Now" button.

 ![Capture_Install_Red.PNG](https://storage.googleapis.com/slite-api-files-production/files/IRZjGiN~EW/8081223d-fb75-48ee-8d4a-58b34ee9584a/Capture_Install_Red.PNG)

 - Then click on the "Activate Plugin" button; a notification will say "Plugin activated".

 ![Capture_InstallActivate_Red.PNG](https://storage.googleapis.com/slite-api-files-production/files/IRZjGiN~EW/b613da20-e592-44a2-9d35-81dd87048315/Capture_InstallActivate_Red.PNG)